turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 Notice that the name of the class matches the name of the file (`movies_controller.rb` => `class MoviesController`), one snake-cased and one camel-cased.

-Normally we would not put in the line `render :text => "hello world"`.
+Normally we would not put in the line `render :plain => "hello world"`.
 Without the render line, Rails will automatically look for a view inside of a folder with the same name as the controller (`movies` folder), then look for a view with the same name as the method (`index.erb`).
 However, we are not going to deal with views today, so rendering text is the easiest way to see if a route is working.

 Start up your rails server: `rails server` or `rails s` from the command line.